advocations/skype/Skype/Trusted-Application-API/docs/AADS2S.md

 For example, create a DNS CName `abc.contoso.com`, and that DNS CName points to trustedapp.cloudapp.net (This allows you to avoid creating a certificate with SN: trustedapp.cloudapp.net, but use a certificate with SN: abc.contoso.com)

-Please refer to the following information and examples for how to implement service to service calls.
+Please refer to the following information and examples for how to get an **Oauth token** and implement service to service calls.

 ## Additional information